petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 setup DVC,
 and create a dev container in which we and our collaborators can work.

+Note that this will create a full Calkit project and DVC pipeline.
+You could remove those dependencies if this truly were a pure writing project, but they don't add much overhead anyway, and will give you the flexibility to add things like figure generation steps to run ahead of the paper compilation, and setup the appropriate dependencies.

+## Add a new publication to the project

 On the publications tab,
 create a new publication,
 select the type as report for now,